-REGULATION...
-The water, wastewater and storm drainage facilities (the "System"), the purchase, acquisition and construction of which will be permanently financed by the District with the proceeds of the Bonds, have been designed in accordance with accepted engineering practices and the recommendation of certain governmental agencies having regulatory or supervisory jurisdiction over construction and operation of such facilities, including, among others, the TCEQ, Williamson County and Georgetown.
-According to Jones & Carter, Inc. (the "Engineer"), the design of all such facilities has been approved by all governmental agencies which have authority over the District.
+REGULATION . . .
+The water, wastewater and storm drainage facilities, the purchase, acquisition and construction of which have been permanently financed by the District with proceeds of bonds previously issued by the District, have been designed in accordance with accepted engineering practices and the recommendation of certain governmental agencies having regulatory or supervisory jurisdiction over construction and operation of such facilities, including, among others, the TCEQ, Williamson County and Round Rock.
+According to Jones-Heroy & Associates, Inc. (the "Engineer"), the design of all such facilities has been approved by all governmental agencies which have authority over the District.

-Operation of the District's waterworks and wastewater facilities is subject to regulation by, among others, the EPA and the TCEQ.
+Operation of the District's waterworks and wastewater facilities is subject to regulation by, among others, the TCEQ.